 And the acquisitions of key assets such as Pixar, Marvel, Lucasfilm, and 21st Century Fox in recent years have only cemented their position.

-What does this mean for the cultural output in terms of live-action movies, animated movies, and television in the future?
+What does this mean for the future cultural output of live-action movies, animated movies, and television?
 And what does it mean for all the brands and franchises we’ve come to love?

 About the author: